UN SDG´s- our framework for the development of cross-sectoral partnerships

 Awareness raising on potential and real dangers and damages caused on people and planet by non-responsible use of energy and other resources, and alternative solutions can be provided through art forms in a universally understandable language and reach the general public and decision makers across all borders.

-Such awareness raising actions as by Hundertwasser have opened space for critical thinking and dialogue, with successful outcome and impact.
+Such awareness raising actions as by Hundertwasser have opened space for critical thinking and dialogue, with impact.